 The way Treasury and other bank regulators choose to word the rule—and the types of exemptions they allow—could offer a window into the tone and tenor of Lew’s stint at Treasury and how friendly he would be toward Wall Street.
 “The Volcker Rule is very controversial because, to many people, it’s a symbol of everything that went wrong during the financial crisis,” says Lawrence White, a professor at New York University’s Stern School of Business.
 “It will show the consequences of Dodd-Frank, both in terms of symbolism and real effects.”

 A spokesman for the Treasury Department declined to comment on the first steps Lew is considering if named the next secretary.

 The toughest task for him initially, though, may be splitting his time between domestic issues and broader economic ones—and avoiding the all-consuming yet familiar pull of Washington’s roiling budget wars.

-This article appears in the Feb.
-26, 2013, edition of National Journal Daily as Lew Looks Like a Lock, but His Policies Are Unclear.
+This article appears in the February 26, 2013 edition of NJ Daily as Lew Looks Like a Lock, but His Policies Are Unclear.